Everything You Need to Know About the Psoas Major

 The reason for this both evocative and poetic term is based on two key factors:

-- The first is that this muscle is one of the deepest muscles of our body.
-It promotes movement but, above all, it enables us to be stable.
+- This muscle is one of the deepest muscles of our body.
+It promotes movement, it’s most important function is keeping us stable.

-- The second aspect, and no less curious, is that it has a lot to do with our emotional world, with the function of releasing tensions, channeling stress, anxiety…
+- It has a lot to do with our emotional world, with the function of releasing tensions, channeling stress and anxiety, etc.

-If you’ve never heard of this “muscle of the soul,” we’re sure you’ll find this information interesting.
+If you’ve never heard of this muscle, we’re sure you’ll find this information interesting.

 The psoas major and our emotional world

-This structure contributes to our balance and our ability to make broad movements.
+This structure contributes to our balance and ability to make broad movements.

 We notice it when we suffer from lower back pain, when the pelvis hurts and when we feel shooting pains between our spinal discs.